-- When a user logs into the application and enters a search term, the results are successfully populated via the REST calls.
+When a user signs into the application and enters a search term, the results are successfully populated via the REST calls.

 The above example demonstrates how a Mendix application can quickly integrate data systems using REST.
 This basic framework can be built upon to incorporate a wide range of activities.
 Possible ways to extend this framework include the following: